 But if saving that visit for a day after the holidays, go on line to the MCA Store to vfnd such fun objects as desktop and hanging mobiles or fun, objects by artist Murakami.

 If trying to match a present to a history buff or someone interested in Chicago, a great place to find a book or related gift is at the Chicago History Museum Shop.
 The building, situated in Lincoln Park at 1601 N. Clark St., is also an easy bus ride from downtown Chicago.

 Visit MSI to see its Robots, Lego or Mirror Maze exhibit or for its fairy castle or coal mine.
 You will find related items and gifts for you young scientiist in the museum gift shop.
 The museum is at 5700 S. Lake Shore Drive near the Hyde Park/ University of Chicago neighborhoods.

 But you can also shop on line for toys, books and other gift items.
 The store has a gift guide.

-The paradox of William Shakespeare is that his works reflect the motives of people at all levels of society from kings to working classes and peons and from husbands and wives to scoundrels and mistresses, but even though his works were popular with all classes during his lifetime and his plays contain an amazing amount of dead-on observations still quoted now, those plays tend to attract an intellectual audience today rather than the general audience of his time.
+The paradox of William Shakespeare is that his works reflect the motives of people at all levels of society from royalty to lowly workers and from husbands and wives to scoundrels and mistresses, however, even though his works were popular with all classes during his lifetime and his plays contain an amazing amount of dead-on observations still quoted now, those plays tend to attract an intellectual audience today rather than the general audience of his time.